-The Baylor NMR facilities function through a collaboration between the departments of Chemistry & Biochemistry, Geosciences, and the Director's Office of the Sciences Building.
-For routine training and access to the instruments, please contact the NMR teaching assistant (Graham Carlson, Graham_Carlson@baylor.edu).
-For all other issues and advanced training,contact the BSB Director's Office (254.710.2400) and speak with Dr. Becker.
+The Center for Nuclear Magnetic Resonance(NMR) Spectroscopy at Baylor functions through a collaboration between the departments of Chemistry & Biochemistry, Geosciences, and the Director's Office of the Sciences Building.
+For routine training and access to the instruments, or all other issues and advanced training, contact Dr. Xu (See contact information on the right).
 See below for a description of available instrumentation and for Facility Policies.

-The NMR facility contains five NMR’s including three high resolution instruments, including an Agilent VNMRS 500 MHz NMR equipped with multinuclear and variable temperature capabilities, a Bruker Fourier 300 MHz for 1H and 13C analyses to support undergraduate teaching, a Bruker Ascend 400 MHz with multinuclear and variable temperature capabilities, a Bruker Ascend 600 MHz with multinuclear and variable temperature capabilities as well as a Prodigy Cryoprobe, and a Bruker 300 MHz solid state NMR.
-The solid state NMR is administered by Dr. William Hockaday (Dept. of Geosciences).
-The other four NMRs are open access instruments with training and maintenance provided by an NMR graduate assistant and the BSB Director’s office.
+The Center for NMR Spectroscopy contains five NMR’s including three high resolution instruments, including an Agilent VNMRS 500 MHz NMR equipped with multinuclear and variable temperature capabilities, a Bruker Fourier 300 MHz (Probe: 5mm DUL 13C-1H-D with z-gradients) for 1H and 13C analyses to support undergraduate teaching, a Bruker Avance III HD 400 MHz with mutlinuclear (5mm PABBO BB(31P-109Ag)/19F-1H-D probe with z-gradients) and variable temperature capabilities, a Bruker Avance III HD 600 MHz with multinuclear and variable temperature capabilities as well as a Prodigy Cryoprobe(CPP BBO probe).

 Access to Labs and Instruments

-- Instrument training by the NMR Graduate Teaching Assistant is a prerequisite to using any of the facility instruments.
+- Instrument training by Xu is a prerequisite to using any of the facility instruments.
 Note that special training is required for the solid state NMR, which is administered by Prof. Bill Hockaday.

-- Card-access forms may be signed by either the NMR Graduate Teaching Assistant or by Dr. Becker once training is completed.
-Note, Dr. Becker can only sign your form if he is aware that you have been trained.
+- Card-access forms need to be signed by Dr. Xu once training is completed.
+Note, Dr. Xu can only sign your form if he is aware that you have been trained.

 - Prior laboratory safety training through Baylor University's Department of Environmental Health & Safety is mandatory.

-- NMR Time for each instrument may be reserved using the Faces Calendar.
-Permitted sign-up times are posted above each instrument's Faces Calendar and should be respected.
+- NMR Time for each instrument may be reserved using the Baylor Facility Online Manager(FOM).
+Permitted sign-up times are posted above each instrument's FOM Schedule and should be respected.

 - Any experiments that need special considerations or allowances should be cleared first by Facility personnel.

-- You must sign the at-instrument log sheet before setting up any analysis.
+- You must sign up the FOM schedule before setting up any analysis.

 - You are required to legibly label your NMR tubes with at least your initials on the glass or the cap with a permanent marker.
 No physically attached labels or alternate marking strategies are permitted.